 2 – Identify what makes you/your firm special and different

-Don’t rely on your personal charm and personality to secure new clients.
+Don’t hope you’ll be able to rely on your personal charm and personality to secure new clients.
 Even if that works generally it needs to be supplemented in your marketing materials by effective marketing messages.

 3 – Ensure that you and your staff are all focused on quality client service